rackerlabs/support-how-to/content/how-to/rackspace-email/manage-multi-factor-authentication-for-rackspace-webmail/index.md

 receive a one-time code that allows you to access Webmail.

 1. Log in to [Rackspace Webmail](https://apps.rackspace.com/).
-2. When you are prompted to "Choose Your Multi-Factor Authentication Method" select **Get A Text Message**.
+2. When prompted to *Choose Your Multi-Factor Authentication Method*, select **Get A Text Message**.
 3. Enter the phone number that you want to use for multi-factor SMS messaging.
 4. Enter the code sent to your phone in the verification field and then click **Verify Code**.

-A message stating "You have sucessfully set up Multi-Factor Authentication" displays.
+A message stating *You have successfully set up Multi-Factor Authentication* displays.

 ### Use a multi-factor authentication mobile application